 “When We’re High” can be super fun to perform live, because I feel like people really move during it.
 I feel like it’s almost like a play where it has several different scenes and it’s super dramatic, but in a fun loving way.

 So, two exquisite performances of “When We’re High.”
-The very first time LP played an acoustic version of the song, on May 20th of 2017, for Hangout Radio, and the very recent one, performed for Sofar Sounds in Los Angeles on April 18th, 2018, right smack in between her two Coachella weekends.
-The first one – sharp, intense, cutting to the bone; the latter – cool, calm and collected.
+The very first time LP played an acoustic version of the song, in May of 2017, and the very recent one, performed for Sofar Sounds in Los Angeles in April, right smack in between her two Coachella weekends.
+The first one – sharp, intense, cutting to the bone; the latter – cool, calm, collected.
 Both being exactly like LP put it, like a theatre play, indeed.
 And although the performances seem miles away from one another, neither of them could be any better.

 What we absolutely love about the Hangout Radio version is the fabulous rawness of the performance.
 To be honest, after the last two years, we still have trouble believing in the immensity of her singing talent.
 Whether it’s hearing her live, with our own ears, or watching the videos, we still can’t believe it (maybe we’re just fucking slow, who knows?).
 Especially in moments such as the Hangout performance, the very first “When We’re High” acoustic play, when LP had to take all the weight of this impressively difficult song (even from amongst LP’s ever-challenging work!) on herself.
 And she did, as always, with her unexpected vocals making everything disappear, together with all the minor arrangement hesitations that just have to be there during the first performance in a new set up.
 As raw edged as LP can make her voice sound, she didn’t seem to hold back on this effect, quite the opposite.
 As a result, the very last seconds of the song highlight even more of this impossible passage from her ice-cold soprano back to her ashen low timbre.
-Yes, even more.
-It even made an adult, responsible, serious person, being the host of the show, do very very weird things, like saying to his audience: “keep it tuned here, to Hangout Radio, ‘cause we will be having more artists, more performances, but probably not as… impressive as that was.”
+It even made the host of the show do pretty interesting things, like saying to his audience: “keep it tuned here, ‘cause we will be having more performances, but probably not as… impressive as that was.”
 Well, that was probably quite right and we can’t blame him for not being able to resist.

 Interestingly, even when LP talks about “When We’re High,” she usually mentions this duality that likely makes it such an excellent song.
 First, the duality of how she sees the song herself: